-This is the question I hope to answer for you today.
-In this comparison, I’ll cover what each of these web hosts has to offer, what the prices are, which one has a more impressive list of features, and, ultimately, which one’s going to be better for most users.
+This is the question I’ll be answering below.
+In this comparison, I’ll cover what each of these web hosts has to offer, what the prices are, which one has a more impressive list of features, which is faster, and, ultimately, which one is the best choice!

 🥜 Bluehost vs DreamHost in a nutshell